-Managing and working in remote teams means that you will have to make use of a number of different tools and services.
+Managing and working in virtual teams means that you will have to make use of a number of different tools and services.
 These range from collaboration software, through to messaging applications and time management tracking tools.
 The amount of programs available is huge, so it can be a bit difficult to figure out what’s right for you and your team.

 We’ve collected some of the best available in the industry and are giving you the lowdown on what they do and why you should use them.
-Read our thoughts, try them out and help your team work at their absolute best!
+Read our thoughts, try them out and help your remote team work at their absolute best!

 The list was created by the Remote-how team, creators of the first online program for Managers of distributed and fully remote teams.